Migrate Stand-alone Confluent Platform to Ansible Environment

 The following arguments are supported.
 If the same setting exists in the input file, the command line argument overrides what is in the input file:

-• --input: Input file path.
+• --input: The input file path.

-• --limit: A list of host names to be discovered.
+• --limit: A comma-separated list of host names to be discovered.
 Use the flag to limit the discovery to a subset of hosts specified in the input file.

 • --verbosity: The verbosity level between 0 to 4, where 4 means more verbose.